 Careers for MBA Grads in North Dakota

 Business operations managers supervise the daily activities of a business or organization.
-They troubleshoot problems and concerns, set and enforce regulations and rules, and strategize to improve employee performance.
+They troubleshoot problems, set and enforce rules, and strategize to improve employee performance.

-Operations research analysts use statistics and comparable quantified data to identify and solve problems within organizations and businesses.
-They advise managers and executives about their findings through detailed, technical memos, reports, and presentations.Learn More
+Operations research analysts use statistics and data to identify and solve organizational problems.
+They advise managers and executives about their findings.
+Their job involves creating detailed memos, reports, and presentations.Learn More

 Purchasing managers supervise buyers and purchasing agents.
-They establish policies and procedures for monitoring and recording costs, inventories, deliveries, and product performance.
+They establish policies and procedures for tracking and recording costs, inventories, deliveries, and product performance.
 An online MBA prepares future purchasing managers through coursework in business communications, quantitative analysis, management, and accounting practices and principles.

-North Dakota's Online MBA Programs
+North Dakota's Online MBA Programs Accreditation

 To find out more about accreditation and its importance, please refer to the MBA accreditation guide.